-It is unlawful to sell or furnish tobacco or tobacco-related devices, such as cigarette papers or pipes, to a minor.
+It is unlawful to sell or furnish tobacco, tobacco-related devices, such as cigarette papers or pipes, or electronic delivery devices, such as e-cigarettes to a minor.
 A violation of this prohibition is punishable by both criminal and civil penalties.
 Repeat violations are subject to increased penalties.
 The civil penalties may be assessed against the retailer employing the individual as well as the individual making the unlawful sale.
 It is also unlawful to sell nicotine delivery products to a minor.
 Minn.
-Stat. §§ 609.685; 609.6855; 461.12
+Stat. §§ 609.685; 609.685; 461.12